 Early Help Assessment

 For those children and families whose needs and circumstances make them more vulnerable, or where schools need the support of other agencies to meet the needs of the family, a coordinated multi-agency approach is usually best.
 In Leicester this is achieved through undertaking an Early Help Assessment and assigning a Lead Practitioner to work closely with the family to ensure they receive the support they require.
-North Mead Primary Academy is a key partner in any multi-agency work to support families.
+Willowbrook Mead Primary Academy is a key partner in any multi-agency work to support families.

 Please click here for more information about our Early Help offer at Willowbrook Mead Primary Academy.

 At Willowbrook Mead, we work closely with the NHS Mental Health Support Team.
 We are able to refer children for early intervention and support for issues such as mild to moderate anxiety, to prevent these conditions from getting worse and having an impact on children’s wellbeing and learning.